-Irish presenter Christine Lampard (nee Bleakley) made her debut as a Loose Women panellist just two years ago.
+Irish presenter Christine Lampard (nee Bleakley) made her debut as a Loose Women panellist back in 2016.

 She was a guest panellist at first before becoming a permanent anchor, hosting the show in rotation with Ruth Langsford and Andrea McLean.

 Christine, who recently had her second child with retired footballer husband Frank, is currently on maternity leave.

 She has also presented for ITV’s This Morning and filled in for Lorraine Kelly on her breakfast show Lorraine.

 Journalist Janet Street-Porter is probably one of the most straight-talking Loose Women panellists and definitely lets everyone know how she feels on different topics.

 Janet made her debut on the show in 2011 and has been a regular panellist ever since.

 The journalist is known for standing her ground on the show and causing a stir with some of her views.

 Jane Moore has been a panellist on Loose Women since its launch 19 years ago.
 The Sun columnist was a presenter on the chat show between 1999 and 2002.

 She returned to the programme in October 2013 and has been a regular panellist since.